 Welcome to the Indiana University Department of Occupational Therapy

 Established in 1958, the IU Occupational Therapy Program is the oldest continually accredited professional occupational therapy program in Indiana.
-We are located in Colman Hall on the IUPUI campus in downtown Indianapolis.
+We are located in Coleman Hall on the IUPUI campus in downtown Indianapolis.

 What is Occupational Therapy?

 In its simplest terms, occupational therapists and occupational therapy assistants help people across the lifespan participate in the things they want and need to do through the therapeutic use of everyday activities (occupations).